raspberrypilearning/interactive-animation/en/step_5.md

 set [ghost v] effect to (25)
 ```

-The `set color`{:class="block3looks"} and `change color`{:class="block3looks"} blocks both have drop down boxes where you can choose from a range of different graphic effects that can be used to change how your sprite appears.
+The `set color`{:class="block3looks"} and `color`{:class="block3looks"} blocks both have drop down boxes where you can choose from a range of different graphic effects that can be used to change how your sprite appears.

 + `color`{:class="block3looks"}: from 0 to 199 (bigger numbers will wrap around so 200 is the same as 0)
 + `fisheye`{:class="block3looks"}: 0 is no effect and bigger numbers give a bigger 'bulge' effect